mattrglobal/oidc-client-bound-assertions-spec/spec.md

 # Credential Request

-A Credential Request is an OpenID Connect authentication request made by a Holder that requests the End-User to be authenticated by the Credential Provider and consent be granted for a credential containing the requested claims about the End-User be issued to it.
+A Credential Request is an OpenID Connect authentication request made by a Holder that requests the End-User to be authenticated by the Credential Issuer and consent be granted for a credential containing the requested claims about the End-User be issued to it.

 The following section outlines how an [OpenID Connect Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) is extended in order to become a valid Credential Request.